A Day Trip at Chestnut Ridge Wallingford

 Our residents have the opportunity to take advantage of many activities.
 From cooking classes, art classes, movie nights, and daily socials, we provide a socially engaging community for our residents each day.

-Residences at Chestnut Ridge is surrounded by a community filled with family-friendly activities for our residents, as well as their visiting families.
+Chestnut Ridge Wallingford is surrounded by a community filled with family-friendly activities for our residents, as well as their visiting families.
 Wallingford is filled with history and beauty, and is just 15 miles southwest of Philadelphia.

 One of our favorite places to visit is The Taylor Memorial Arboretum, especially during the Fall!
-The Arboretum is a 30 acre botanical garden specializing in trees that is nestled in our backyard, and only a quick ten minute walk from Residences at Chestnut Ridge.
+The Arboretum is a 30 acre botanical garden specializing in trees that is nestled in our backyard, and only a quick ten minute walk from Chestnut Ridge Wallingford.
 The Arboretum stretches along Ridley Creek surrounded by a variety of flora and fauna, providing gorgeous views and socially distant trails to walk.

 The Arboretum features plants on the grounds that were planted in the 1950’s and have been maintained ever since.
 In recent years, plants that are native to the Pennsylvania area have been planted, including viburnums and shadbush.